 CASE SUMMARY

-On July 1, 2021 the U.S. Supreme Court reversed and remanded the 9th Circuit's ruling, finding that Arizona's out-of-precinct policy and ballot collection law did not violate § 2 of the Voting Rights Act because the minimal burdens imposed by these time, place and manner voting rules did not lead to Arizona's electoral system being less open to minority voters.
-Justice Alito, writing for the majority, explained many of the totality of circumstances factors used to analyze racial vote dilution claims under § 2 are “plainly inapplicable” to challenges to facially neutral time, place, and manner election rules, with their only purpose in this context being to establish past discrimination and whether those effects remain today.
+• On July 1, 2021, SCOTUS reversed the Ninth Circuit’s decision and remanded the case finding that neither Arizona’s law nor regulation violated VRA § 2 because the minimal burdens these time, place, and manner restrictions imposed did not lead to Arizona’s electoral system being less open to minority voters.
+Justice Alito’s majority opinion explained that many of the totality of circumstances factors used to analyze racial vote dilution claims under § 2 are “plainly inapplicable” to challenges to facially neutral time, place, and manner election rules, with their only purpose in this context being to establish past discrimination and whether those effects remain today.
 The court provided a list of relevant circumstances for analyzing claims like these, including: the size of the burden imposed by the rule beyond the “usual burdens of voting;” the historical and current usage of the challenged rule or practice by the state and its usage in other jurisdictions; the size of the racial or ethnic disparities in its impact; and the strength of the state’s interest for adopting the rule.
 Additionally, the majority stated that such rules must be assessed in the context of the state’s entire election system, including the availability of other voting methods.
 Finally, the majority explicitly rejected that disparate impact alone was sufficient to prove a violation of § 2 and the additional requirement that a state show the rule at issue was the least restrictive means to accomplish their policy objective.

 CASE LIBRARY